LearnCodeWeb/multi-files-upload-and-image-resizer/README.md

 ];
 ```

-## And the response will be get like below:
+## The response will get like the below:

-In the below response you will get the uploaded/not uploaded/bad extensions and success/error flags array or json data.
+In the below response, you will get the uploaded/not uploaded/bad extensions and success/error flags array or JSON data.

 ```php
 print "<pre>";